 After initiating optimization, the team saw increased engagement success with their posts.
-In the past, they had looked to paid social advertising to amplify post performance when needed.
+In the past, they had looked to paid social advertising to amplify post-performance when needed.
 With SocialFlow, they were able to achieve better results organically, minimizing the need to invest in paid promotion.
-This freed up budget that could be spent elsewhere.
+This freed up the budget that could be spent elsewhere.

 All performance indicators are significantly up since onboarding the SocialFlow Publisher Platform.